 “We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.”
 Aristotle once gifted us with this empowering nugget of wisdom, and it rings truer than ever.
-In today’s world of burnout infused burnout topped with a glaze of burnout, we must learn to fall back on practical truths that will keep us grounded, rested, well, and ready to push forward together.
+In today’s world of burnout-infused burnout topped with a fresh glaze of burnout (Would you care to add a side of burnout with that?), we must learn to fall back on practical truths that will keep us grounded, rested, well, and ready to push forward together.
 This is what it means to be empowered; to be prepared for greater things through concentrated effort.
 The key to excellence is not found in success but rather in the day-to-day journey towards achieving your goals.
 And what better way to combat deep mental, emotional, and physical burnout than by thinking back to a classic childhood parable.

-Instead of “slow and steady wins the race,” think about “consistency and effort precede success.”
+A modern retelling of “slow and steady wins the race” could be “consistency and effort precede success.”
 There is a healthy dose of confidence to be found in putting in the work.
-Just like the detriment that a mythical all-problem-solving “happy pill” would cause, a quick and easy solution would not actually solve the issue.
+Just like the detriment that a mythical all-problem-solving “happy pill” would cause, a quick and easy solution will not actually resolve the issue.
 There’s no light switch that will bring you from Point A to the end goal.
-And if there were, you may miss out on a better opportunity that comes along the journey.
+And if there were, you may miss out on a better opportunity that comes along during the journey.